-Conflict Checker is Jus Mundi's latest feature.
-It allows users to instantly identify current and past relationships between arbitrators, counsel, and parties.
+Conflict Checker allows users to instantly identify current and past relationships between arbitrators, counsel, experts, and parties.
 This feature provides a simpler and more efficient due diligence mechanism, thereby mitigating or avoiding conflicts of interest.

 The Conflict Checker relies on a Jus Mundi database that is the most comprehensive database of international arbitration awards and case-related documents and information.
 The database is weekly updated and currently includes:

 1,374 ISDS cases, involving 858 arbitrators, 7,043 lawyers, 1028 law firms, and 153 States;

 1,465 Inter-State cases, involving 684 arbitrators, judges, WTO panelists, 2,461 lawyers, 743 law firms, and 170 States;

 1,277 IUSCT and Mixed Claims Commissions cases, involving 64 arbitrators, 793 lawyers, and 241 law firms; and

 1,614 ICC Commercial Arbitration cases, involving 1,745 arbitrators.
 The majority of these cases were collected directly from the ICC Arbitral Tribunal database.

 ➡️ Why is the Conflict Checker important to my due diligence search?

 The Conflict Checker is the most comprehensive and time-efficient tool allowing you to quickly gather information on arbitrators and check for potential conflicts of interest.